Financial Aid | Rights and Responsibilities

 - You must maintain satisfactory academic progress.
 Students who do not meet SAP will be placed on financial aid warning for the next semester.

-- You must keep your mailing address, email address and telephone number up to date through the Enrollment Services Office and your student EagleAdvisor account.
+- You must keep your mailing address, email address, and telephone number up to date through the Enrollment Services Office and your student Self-Serviceaccount.

 - You must report scholarships received to the Foundation and Scholarship office.
 Please submit a copy of your outside scholarship award letter to: